ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 [Virtual fields](https://sequelize.org/master/manual/getters-setters-virtuals.html#virtual-fields) are fields that Sequelize populates under the hood, but in reality they don't even exist in the database.
 Sequelize provides `DataTypes.VIRTUAL` that does not cause a column in the table to exist.
 However, the model will appear to have the virtual field after we define the custom getter.

-### More about Model Definition
+## More about Model Definition

-It's recommended to explore Sequelize CRUD before continuing to this section.
+It's recommended to follow [Sequelize CRUD - Create](https://thoughtworks-sea.github.io/developer-training/#/backend/postgresql/sequelize-crud?id=create) and [Unit Testing with Jest and SuperTest](https://thoughtworks-sea.github.io/developer-training/#/backend/postgresql/postgres-testing?id=unit-testing-with-jest-and-supertest) before continuing to this section.
 Creating a database record will help better understand how a model could be use, and appreciate the differences for model definition.

 The model that we define previously doesn't define any unique index.